Infinite-dimensional Hamiltonian description of a class of dissipative mechanical systems: Derivation of Hamiltonian Description of Dissipative Mechanical Systems

-The equation above implies that under the initial condition $\bm{a}$ a conservative system exists, the control equation of which is Eq. (\ref{eq:ex2-6}), the phase curve of which coincides with that of the oscillator with damping.
-Define a canonical momentum density for the dissipative system (\ref{eq:eq1}) is
+The equation above implies that under the initial conditions $\bm{a}$, a conservative system exists, the control equation of which is Eq. (\ref{eq:ex2-6}), the phase curve of which coincides with that of a damped oscillator.
+A canonical momentum density for the dissipative system (\ref{eq:eq1}) can be defined as the functional derivative

-which is a functional derivative, while classical canonical momentum is defined as a partial derivative.
-By a Legendre transform, we have the generalized Hamiltonian $\hat{K}$ is
+, while the classical canonical momentum is defined as a partial derivative.
+By a Legendre transform, we have the generalized Hamiltonian $H_{Dp}$